Total & Permanent Disability

 Most common TPD claims

-Any Occupation TPD Insurance:
+Any occupation TPD insurance:

 Sometimes any occupation TPD looks at whether or not you have lost a quarter of your “whole person function” and after being considered by a medical professional have not engaged in any occupation.
 You are considered TPD in regards to any occupation if you have lost a limb, part of a limb or are now blind.
 You are also considered totally permanently disabled in any occupation if you had been able to complete domestic duties prior to your injury or illness however, now you are unable to do so.

-Own Occupation TPD Insurance:
+Own occupation TPD insurance:

-The other common TPD claim is an “Own Occupation” claim.
-This is when due entirely to an illness or injury, you have been unable to work in any occupation for which you have suitable training, experience, education and which meets your skillset.
 Again, you are considered TPD in regards to your own occupation if you have lost a limb, part of a limb or are now blind.

 You are also considered totally permanently disabled in your occupation as well if you are unable to perform at least two five Activities of Daily Living (ADLs) without the assistance of someone else, these include self-care, communication, physical activity, sensory function, hand functions.
 You are also considered totally permanently disabled in your own occupation if you had been able to complete domestic duties prior to your injury or illness however, now you are unable to do so.